ACL Injury Overview

-If more than one ligament in the knee has been torn, or if the ACL tear is a full tear and there are signs of ongoing knee instability, pain and swelling, ACL surgery may be recommended.
-In most cases, if the individual is active and participating in sports with a pivoting nature (such as soccer, tennis, skiing or football) surgery will repair the injury so that the athlete can play his or her sport again.
-In these instances, ACL reconstructive surgery is the best option.
+If more than one ligament in the knee has been torn, if the ACL tear is a full tear (grade 3), or if there are signs of ongoing knee instability, pain and swelling, ACL surgery may be recommended.
+In most cases, if the individual is active and participating in sports with a pivoting nature (such as soccer, tennis, skiing or football) surgery will be recommended to treat the injury so that the athlete can play his or her sport again.
+In these instances, reconstructive ACL surgery is the best option.

-An ACL reconstruction is a surgical procedure—almost always performed arthroscopically with one or two incisions—that involves removing fragments of the damaged ACL and replacing it with another form of soft tissue, called a graft.
+An ACL reconstruction is a surgical procedure—almost always performed arthroscopically with several small incisions.
+The procedure involves removing the damaged ACL and replacing it with another soft tissue, called a graft.
 Dr. Millett will usually prefer to use a patient’s own tissue for the graft.
 The patient’s own tissue heals faster and reduces other known risks.
-In patients who are older or who have had prior knee injuries and who may not have sufficient tissue for grafting, an allograft might be a better choice.
+In patients who are older, have had prior knee injuries, or who may not have sufficient tissue for grafting, an allograft (cadaver ligament) might be a better choice.
 An allograft uses tissue donated by an individual at the time of death.

 There are many types of devices used to secure the graft to the bone.
-Some examples are interference screws, screw/ washer, endobutton, and cross pins.
-Some are metallic and others are absorbed by the body over time.
-The type of graft procedure the surgeon chooses will determine the fixation technique.
+The graft is usually secured by screws and or buttons, The type of graft and the anatomic factors will determine the fixation technique.

 ACL reconstruction can either be performed in an out-patient setting, or as an in-patient procedure with an overnight hospital stay.
 Dr. Millett usually prefers for his patients to stay overnight to make sure the patient stays as comfortable as possible.